NaturalHistoryMuseum/inselect-templates/README.md

             * `YYYY-M[M]-D[D]`

     * `Regex parser`
+        Optional.
 A regular expression.
 Values that do not match the regular expression are considered to be invalid. `Regex parser` and `Parser` are mutually exclusive.